PacktPublishing/Containers-for-Developers-Handbook/Chapter1/Readme.md

 We accept redacted Docker Subscription license terms and Docker Desktop will start.
 This may take a minute.
 ![Docker Desktop Starting](./images/ch1_lab7.png)

-You can skip the quick guide that will appear when Docker Desktop is running, because we will learn more in next chapters, deep diving in container images building and containers execution.
+You can skip the quick guide that will appear when Docker Desktop is running, because we will learn more in next chapters, deep-diving in container images building and containers execution.
 We will get following screen, showing us that Docker Desktop is ready.
 ![Docker Desktop Started](./images/ch1_lab8.png)